 Morphine given to the mother during labour can cause breathing problems in the newborn.

-Some medicines may interact with Morphine MR. These include:
+Some medicines and MORPHINE MR APOTEX may interfere with each other.
+These include:

-medicines to treat depression, psychiatric or mental disorders.
+medicines to treat depression, psychiatric or mental disorders and anxiety.

 medicines to help you sleep